28

 where I am now:

-I have the uC hardware together and logging data (pictured below) the next step is mounting it to my bike and reving the engine to collect data so that I can see if my ideas on RPM determination are valid.
+I have prototype uC hardware together and logging data (pictured below) the next step is mounting it to my bike and reving the engine to collect data so that I can see if my ideas on RPM determination are valid.
 Schools been busy lately, so this may have to wait.. but stay posted!

 Motorcycle Profiler Hardware